eviltwin-dev/eviltwin-reverseip/README.md

 - This tools no take or destroy your information on your device , we promise
 - We not responsible for the actions you have done with this tools.
-- If you need bacot about this shell you can nyocot in efeeltwin@gmail.com
+- If you need bacot about this tools you can nyocot in efeeltwin@gmail.com
 - And Enjoy This Tools

 ### Thanks For